spsaikumar/DPS_challenge/README.md

-# AI Engineering Challenge: Digital Product School of UnternehmerTUM
+# AI Challenge: Digital Product School of UnternehmerTUM

 The project is submitted for a challenge for the Digital Product School (DPS).
 In the project a dataframe consisting of historical values of the accidents from different categories in the city of Munich, Germany.